HenestrosaDev/ios-interview-questions/README.md

   - **Using a third-party library**: There are many third-party libraries available that can help us display web content in our app.
 For example, `Alamofire` can be used to fetch web content and display it using a native view controller or custom UI.
   <br>

-  Overall, the choice of which method to use depends on our specific needs and the level of control and customization we require over the appearance and behavior of the web content.
+  The choice of which method to use depends on our specific needs and the level of control and customization we require over the appearance and behavior of the web content.
   </details>

 - 🟩 [What class would you use to list files in a directory?](https://www.hackingwithswift.com/interview-questions/what-class-would-you-use-to-list-files-in-a-directory)